lucievomelova/FairMinesweeper/README.md

 Fair Minesweeper ensures that players won't just randomly click on the game field and hope that they won't click on a mine.
 If there is at least one unopened cell that can be opened for sure, you cannot click on an "uncertain" cell, because you will lose the game.
-But, if no cell can be opened, you can click on any cell that can be a number and it will be a number.
+But, if no cell can be opened with certainty, you can click on any cell that can be a number and it will be a number.

 Once you begin a new game, a timer will start.
 If you finish a game successfully,